Edvac/solar-system/README.md

 ## solar-system
-#### Solar system simulation using BabylonJS.
+#### Solar system simulation using WebGL graphics(BabylonJS Framework).

-To see the simulation, simply download the repository and open the index.html file with your browser.
-(Works better with Firefox)
+To view the simulation, simply download the repository and open the index.html file with your browser (Works better with Firefox and Edge).